 Draft a Constitution

-Every UON club or society needs a Constitution.
+Every University of Newcastle club or society needs a Constitution.
 Here is where you set out the rules for membership, the responsibilities of the Executive Committee, and the aims of the club.
-To make life easy for you, the UON Student Central have provided a draft constitution template you can use.
+To make life easy for you, Student Central have provided a draft constitution template you can use.

-Form your Executive and arrange an Annual General Meeting (AGM)
+Form your Executive and arrange an Inaugural General Meeting (IGM)

 “It’s actually a really big task.
 What you need to do is gather enough people to create a critical mass who can keep it going, because one person can’t do it by themselves,” said Fiona.

-To get the club up and running, you’ll have to organise your first Annual General Meeting (AGM).
-The AGM is your chance to decide upon a name for the club, agree on the objectives, and most importantly, elect your Executive.
-(Sorry – there are no dictatorships at UON).
+To get the club up and running, you’ll have to organise your first Inaugural General Meeting (IGM).
+The IGM is your chance to decide upon a name for the club, agree on the objectives, and most importantly, elect your Executive.
+(Sorry – there are no dictatorships at the University of Newcastle).

-A good way to boost attendance for your AGM is by providing catering.
+A good way to boost attendance for your IGM is by providing catering.
 What uni student has ever said no to free pizza?

 Remember to take minutes of the meeting so you can keep track of everything that was decided.